osworx/opencart-event-boilerplate/README.md

 With an event, only a few lines of code are required.
 Beside this, what needs an event to become activ?

-## event structure
+## Events Structure
-Basically it will be the same as every extension.
-It consists of 3 files minimum.
+Basically it will be the same as every other extension.
+It consists at least of 3 files minimum.

 ### controller
 The main file, will contain all actions needed.
 And the most important, the event itself (which is called by a **trigger**).